Preslav977/shopping-cart/README.md

 # Technology Used

-- React PropTypes: For creating and reusing the components with props to reduce redudancy.
+- React PropTypes: For creating and reusing the components with props to reduce redundancy.
 - React Router: for allowing to render using Link different components without reallocating the page
 - Vitest: for testing the component application